 - Bonds

-- Securities, listed on a designated stock exchange
+- Securities, listed on a designated stock exchange, including exchange-traded funds (ETFs)

 - Mortgages

 - Mortgage Investment Corporations (MICs)

 Investments in a self-directed TFSA are subject to the investment inclusion policies at the Holder's financial institution.
 The Holder is responsible for ensuring the investment is a qualified investment under the Income Tax Act.